Aluminum Wiring in Tampa

 What Are Your Options?

-No. Once you’ve used it, it cannot be reused.
-This is because the sealant becomes unusable after the first installation.
+Aluminum connectors are not reusable.
+Once you’ve used it, you cannot reuse it.
+This is because the sealant becomes ineffectual after the first installation.

-If your home was built in the 1960’s or 1970’s your home may be at risk of having aluminum wiring.
+If your home was built in the 1960s or 1970s, your home may be at risk of having aluminum wiring.
 This type of wiring has a very high chance of a fire hazard.
-Please for your safety as well as your families, Don’t take the risk!
+For your safety as well as your families, please don’t take the risk!